 Poor sleep intensifies low mood, anxiety, irritability, and pain, and it reduces the benefit you feel from medication.
 We teach stimulus control, consistent wake times, light timing, and wind-down routines.
 Caffeine cutoff times and device hygiene matter more than you think.

 If a medication disrupts sleep (or could help it), we adjust the plan, changing dose timing, selecting a different agent, or adding targeted sleep therapy.
-In telepsychiatry, these tweaks are fast: many of our New Jersey patients see sleep improve within the first few weeks of structured changes.
+These improvements often happen in a fast manner: many of our New Jersey patients see sleep improve within the first few weeks of structured changes.

 Exercise for Depression: What Works Best